xen-HendryZheng/task-application-node-react/README.md

 - Backend API Doc : [https://task-api.hendryzheng.com/api-docs/](https://task-api.hendryzheng.com/api-docs/)
 - API Endpoint : [https://task-api.hendryzheng.com](https://task-api.hendryzheng.com)

+## Sample Account
+You can use the following credential as a testing account:
+- username: user@email.com
+- password: `password`

 ## Infrastructure Setup
 The infrastructure setup for this demo is using Firebase + Digital Ocean Environment with the following adoption usage:
 - Digital Ocean Droplet : To provision the backend node server runs on Dockerized environment